 Time to First Transplant: Time to first transplant is defined as the time from randomization to the initiation of first transplant type subsequent anti-cancer therapy for MDS.
-Patients who are not observed to initiate transplant type subsequent anti-cancer therapy will be censored at their last known alive date or death date if the patient died.
+The definition has been changed from protocol definition.
+Specifically, time to first transplant will just be based on participants who had initiated transplant.
+Participants who are not observed to initiate transplant will be excluded.